tremor-rs/tremor-runtime/README.md

 The documentation for different operations can be generated (and opened) by running `make doc`.
 The `onramps` and `op` modules hold the relevant information.

+For each operation the `Config` struct defines the parameters that can be passed to configure it and the description holds additional details and examples.

 ## Configuration file